 PMC began working in Papua New Guinea in 2010.
-Papua New Guinea has a population of almost 6.5 million with an annual population growth rate that, left unchanged, will double its population in 36 years.
+Papua New Guinea has a population of 7.6 million with an annual population growth rate that, left unchanged, would double its population in 35 years.

 PMC broadcast two radio serial dramas in Papua New Guinea, Echoes of Change and Nau Em Taim (“Now Is the Time”), to address a variety of health and human rights issues, including domestic violence, HIV/AIDS, drug and alcohol abuse, gender-based violence, as well as environmental protection themes.
 The programs achieved success with results such as listeners being twice as likely to seek support relating to family violence than non-listeners.

 Papua New Guinea is an island in the Pacific just north of Australia, only slightly larger than California in land mass, yet one of the most culturally diverse places on the planet.
 Papua New Guinea has a population of almost 6.5 million with an annual population growth rate of 1.97 percent, which means the population will double in 36 years.
 More than 80 percent of people live in rural areas of mountainous terrain which prevents many tribes from contact with each other or the outside world.
 In fact, radio is often the only link in these widely scattered and isolated settlements with low literacy levels.
 Papua New Guinea has an estimated 864 languages spoken throughout the country.
 While it is this cultural diversity that makes Papua New Guinea so unique — cultural, language, and geographic barriers have hindered the country’s progress in achieving social, health, and environmental indicators.